angelica-martinez/VisualPromptStudio/README.md

 # VisualPromptStudio
-This is my visual prompt studio porfolio
+This is my visual prompt studio portfolio

+Name: Angelica Martinez
+Course: Art Appreciation
+Description: This portfolio contains all my projects and works generated in this class.